 Let's begin with some maintenance basics.
 Ask yourself these questions:

 If you can provide definitive answers, then you clearly understand the importance of gearboxes and lubrication.
 An uncertain answer means your equipment may need more maintenance attention.

-To begin with, always check the owner’s manual for the factory-recommended oil change schedule.
-A useful guideline is to check the oil level for every 100 hours of operation and do an oil change at least once a year or 200-300 hours, whichever comes first.
+To begin with, always check the owner's manual for the factory-recommended oil change schedule.
+A useful guideline is to check the oil level for every 100 hours of operation and do an oil change at least once a year.

-Now, let’s review in detail how to check a final drive’s oil level.
+Let's review how to check a final drive's oil level.